 - Rheumatoid Arthritis

-- Q What are the symptoms of flaccid paralysis?
+- Q What holds the inside of the elbow together?

 - Q What is internal rotation of a bone or joint?